pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 ## Step 1: Set Up the Package Directory Structure

 * Open your shell or preferred terminal.
-* cd to the location where you'd like your package directory to live.
+* Use the shell `cd` command to navigate in your shell to the location where you'd like your package directory to live.
 Hatch will create the package directory for you
+* Choose a name for your package.
+The name should:
+    * Have no spaces (*Required*)
-* Choose a name for your package, preferably in lowercase and without spaces.
-For this tutorial we'll use `pyospackage`.
+    * Use all lowercase characters (*Recommended*).
+For this tutorial we will use `pyospackage`.

 Next run: